minio/operator/README.md

 Namespace scope mode requires fewer permissions and offers increased isolation for multi-tenant environments.

+> **Note:** When running in namespace scope mode, the operator cannot auto-generate TLS certificates for Secure Token Service (STS) even if `OPERATOR_STS_ENABLED` and `OPERATOR_STS_AUTO_TLS_ENABLED` are enabled.
+This is because Certificate Signing Requests (CSRs) are cluster-scoped resources and cannot be managed by namespace-scoped RBAC permissions.
+In namespace mode, you must provide your own certificates or use alternative certificate management solutions.

 # Deploy the MinIO Operator and Create a Tenant

 This procedure installs the MinIO Operator and creates a 4-node MinIO Tenant for supporting object storage operations in